uclalawcovid19behindbars/custodial_mortality_project/README.md

 Examples of U.S. prison agencies that publicly list records on deaths in custody include the Arizona Department of Corrections [link to source](https://corrections.az.gov/inmate-death-notifications) and the Florida Department of Corrections [link to source](http://www.dc.state.fl.us/pub/mortality/index.html).
 We have reproduced records from the Texas Justice Initiative for deaths in Texas state prisons, Incarceration Transparency at Loyola Law School for deaths in Louisiana state prisons, and the NPR Investigations team for deaths in Bureau of Prisons facilities.

-Where information was not publicly available through an agency or another organization, our project used public records requests to gather records on deaths in custody and standardize these records into a uniform database.
+Where individual or aggregate information on deaths in prisons was not publicly available through an agency or another organization, our project used public records requests to gather records on deaths in custody (ideally at the facility and individual-level) and standardize these records into a uniform database.
 For each request, we asked for records from 2015 to 2020 and for the following pieces of information for each death:

 * Name of individual;
 * Age, race, and sex of individual;